 One little seed starting trick I have in my bag of gardening tricks is to start seeds in plastic cup greenhouses!
-I shared a picture of this about 2 weeks ago on my Facebook page and I thought today I would share with you the progress of the seedlings.
-This is an easy and amazing way to grow virtually any plant from seed.
-Best of all it’s very inexpensive!
+I shared a picture of seed starting in my mini-greenhouses about 2 weeks ago on my Facebook page and I thought today I would share with you the progress of the seedlings.
+Plastic cups are an easy and effective way to grow virtually any plant from seed.
+Best of all it’s very inexpensive since all you need is a pair of plastic cups per variety of seed.
+You can even save cups and wash them to reuse over and over again.
+Read on to learn more about how seed starting in plastic cups works.

 How to Start Seeds In Plastic Cup Mini-Greenhouses